aws-solutions-library-samples/guidance-for-custom-game-backend-hosting-on-aws/README.md

 ## Scalability considerations

-As all components of the identity solution are serverless, and Amazon DynamoDB is configured in on-demand mode allowing scaling based on denmand, the solution scales automatically within your accounts soft limits.
-Though these default limits are sufficient for even relatively large amounts of requests (up to 1000 requests per second), you should always check all the service quotas for the individual services and API:s from AWS documentation, and make sure you are ready to scale for production.
+As all components of the identity solution are serverless, and Amazon DynamoDB is configured in on-demand mode allowing scaling based on demand, the solution scales automatically within your accounts soft limits.
+Though these default limits are sufficient for even relatively large amounts of requests (up to 5000 requests per second), you should always check all the service quotas for the individual services and API:s from AWS documentation, and make sure you are ready to scale for production.

 The custom identity component has been tested with 226 requests/second to create new guest users, which is a bit more complex request than refreshing tokens, and less complex than logging in with identity providers.